 JAMES L. CUNNINGHAM, JR.

-As a second-generation California attorney now in his third decade of practice, Jim Cunningham and the firm he founded have helped thousands of families and individuals plan their estates—and preserve their legacies.
-Certified by the State Bar of California’s Board of Specialization as a Specialist in Estate Planning, Trust, and Probate Law, Jim holds a Bachelor of Arts in History from the University of California at Santa Cruz and a Juris Doctor from Whittier College of Law.
+Jim Cunningham is a second-generation California attorney in his third decade of practice.
+Jim and the firm he founded have helped thousands of families and individuals plan their estates—and preserve their legacies.
+Certified by the State Bar of California’s Board of Specialization as a Specialist in Estate Planning, Trust, and Probate Law, Jim holds a Bachelor of Arts in History from the University of California at Santa Cruz (Honors in the Major) and a Juris Doctor from Whittier College of Law.